drevops/vortex-destination-gha/README.dist.md

 - [Deployment](docs/deployment.md)

 ---
-_This repository was created using the [DrevOps Vortex](https://github.com/drevops/scaffold) project template_
+_This repository was created using the [Vortex](https://github.com/drevops/scaffold) project template_